In A Long-Forgotten Room…

 Hamfrd, at Jake’s left shoulder, cracks his knuckles.

 Brune Drago steps forward, pulls something from his pack.
 It’s a severed goblin head.
 “Don’t look so blue,” he rumbles, pretending to make the goblin head speak.
 He holds it higher up for inspection, moves the jaw again.
 “Miss me, friend-o?”
 He barks a deep laugh and tosses the severed head down at Jake’s feet, before turning and following after his departing allies.

 Jake glances at the head, then over at Elaine.
 “Pfft.
-That could be any goblin’s head,” he whispers.
+That sounded nothing like a goblin.
+And that could be any old severed head,” he whispers.
 “It’s probably not even the same one.”
 Elaine scrunches her brow, uncertain how to respond.